|Title:||Inside IS - 10 Tage im "Islamischen Staat" [Inside IS - Ten Days Within The "Islamic State"]|

 |Length:||a few weeks|

-Down with the idiots
+down with the idiots

 It takes a while for him to establish a basic level of trust, but he eventually receives an official invitation by Abu Bakr al-Baghdadi, the head of the organization.
 He travels to Turkey with his son, and they get taken across the border to Syria.
 They spend several days there, carrying out interviews and learning about the lives of the ordinary people.
-[Spoiler Alert:] They make it home safely.
 This book came out a few months after all this.

 why talk about this book?

 This is obviously not a travel book in the original sense.
-And while large parts of JT’s book are made up of interviews and political/cultural commentary, there is actually some traveling going on, too: He shares his doubts and concerns before departing from Germany to Turkey (he provides himself with a dose of poison intended for suicide in case IS should want to kill him), and he vividly describes the border crossings into Syria and back.
+And while large parts of Todenhöfer’s account are made up of interviews and political commentary, there is actually some traveling going on as well: he shares his doubts and concerns before departing from Germany to Turkey (providing himself with a dose of poison intended for suicide in case IS should want to kill him), and he vividly describes the border crossings into Syria and back.

-Jürgen Todenhöfer has a message
+Jürgen Todenhöfer’s message